dp-daly/js-snake/README.md

 * Optimisation for smartphones and tablets.

+* High score display to last throughout the session, and possibly repeat visits.

 ## Acknowledgments

-Pixel art background illustrations for both themes are from craftpix.net, granted with royalty free usage in unlimited projects.
+Pixel art background illustrations for both themes from craftpix.net, granted with royalty free usage in unlimited projects.

 Snake sprite from anyrgb.com.